Special Feature: Products Sally Recommends

 Best Restaurants in Tampa Bay, FL

-Separated by three long, bridges, Pinellas county and its beaches are to Tampa’s west and much more laid-back.
-This county includes not only Clearwater and St. Petersburg but also Dunedin, Palm Harbor and Safety Harbor to their north.
+Separated by three long, bridges, Pinellas county and its beaches, are to Tampa’s west and much more laid-back.
+This county includes not only Clearwater and St. Petersburg, but also Dunedin, Palm Harbor, Safety Harbor and Tarpon Springs to their north.
 Her beautiful barrier islands are separated from this mainland by the Intracoastal Waterway.
-These islands rim the Gulf and run from Clearwater Beach south to St. Petersburg Beach, with colorful towns in between.
+These islands rim the Gulf and run from Clearwater Beach south to St. Petersburg Beach, with colorful beach towns in between.
 Gulf Blvd. parallels most of its shoreline.

 Bangkok Thai Restaurant

 727 894-5990 $$

 Excellent Thai at the same location for over eight years.
 The Bangkok is right in the midst of St. Pete’s rapidly growing art district.
 Lunch and dinner daily.

 Bascom's Chop House

 Bascom’s is an affordable steak house with class and a knowledgeable staff.

 Aged steaks carefully prepared and a fine wine list.
 The “B” is a favorite with locals.